Here's a fun idea for you. Make a Gnome Pop-up card with a mushroom house on the inside. It's a perfect Christmas card.

 Some of my fellow crafters and I get together each November to make a crafts that you will love.
 Because gnomes are perfect for the holiday season, we chose gnomes again for our theme.
-Last year I made a Gnome gift box, so this year I made a Gnome pop-up card with a mushroom house inside.
+Last year I made a Gnome gift box, so this year I made a Gnome pop-up card with a mushroom house inside (it's Design No. 98 in the free library).
 You know I had to have some kind of house involved.
 And here are the links to my friend's blogs for more great crafts:

 - Jenny made the funniest Naughty Christmas Gnome Tag

 - Jen Swift made the cutest Christmas Gnome Gift Tag Stickers